 X-Ray Photoelectron Spectroscopy (XPS) – also known as Electron Spectroscopy for Chemical Analysis (ESCA) – is a very suitable method to analyse the chemical composition of any surface.
 Be it either solid or in powdered form with XPS we can investigate very different materials.
 Even residuals from liquid solutions can be analysed, once filtered and dried.
 With an information depth of not more than 10 nm XPS is a very surface sensitive method.
 In combination with layer by layer material removal through argon ion etching it is also possible to derive depth profile until depths of 1-2 μm.
-Thanks to imaging-XPS (i-XPS) we cannot only identify differences in the elemental distribution but also display and analyse these with chemical mapping.
+Thanks to imaging-XPS (i-XPS) we can, not only identify differences in the elemental distribution, but also display and analyse these with chemical mapping.

 Photoelectron spectroscopy is based on the photoelectric effect.
 On the surface electrons are emitted from atoms by intensive stimulation with X-rays.
 The energy of the emitted electrons is measured with a special detector and from this, the binding energy of the electrons is computed.
 Since elements and compounds have typical binding energy, it is now possible to characterize the analyzed surface both in a qualitative and a quantitative way.